-There is always clear guidance in lessons about which applications should be used by pupils.
+At Montpelier Primary School, pupils are safeguarded from potentially harmful and inappropriate online material.
+There is always clear guidance in lessons about which applications should be used by pupils and children are taught about online safety in PSHE and assemblies.
 Staff should guide pupils to on-line activities that will support the learning outcomes planned for the pupils' age and maturity.
 Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation.
 Pupils will be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy.